sagivba/sagiv-barhoom.me/_posts/2023-11-17-Conda_intro_for_the_CSM_group.md

 envs_dirs:
     - $HOME/conda/envs
 ```
+### 2.7 What is Conda channel?
+A "channel" refers to a repository or collection of packages.
+Conda channels are used to distribute and access packages for installation.
+We can specify additional channels to search for packages using `--channel` or by changing `.condarc`
+Common conda channels include:
+1. Default Channels - These are the default repositories maintained by the conda development team.
+2. conda-forge - A community-driven collection of conda packages.
+   It often contains more up-to-date and additional packages.
+3. Bioconda - Specialized channel for bioinformatics software and tools.
+4. pytorch, tensorflow - Channels dedicated to specific libraries or frameworks like PyTorch or TensorFlow.

 ### 3. So let's start with the conda command...
 Make your interaction with Conda smooth and efficient with these commands.